“Whether you turn to the right or to the left,

 - Insight #1: Godly discipline has to be learned before it can be applied.
 (Hence, there is no place for the foolish maxim: “Do as I say, not as I do.”)

 - Insight #2: Godly discipline is meant to be a lifestyle, not a series of events.
 (Teaching, rebuking, correcting and training in righteousness should be an on-going part of family relating.)

 - Insight #3: God does not have grandchildren; He only has children.
-(Only those who enter into a personal relationship with Christ has the assurance of being a child of God–John 1:12, 13)
+(Only those who enter into a personal relationship with Christ have the assurance of being a child of God–John 1:12, 13)

 - Insight #4: Make regular worship at a Bible-teaching church and fellowship with other Believers a priority.
 (The strength of those relationships, will likely be invaluable as you support each other through the tougher seasons.)

 - Insight #5: Help your children think biblically by reading to them–A LOT!
 We especially enjoyed learning about the lives of Christian heroes, various series of books as well as reading the Bible itself.

 - Insight #6: When disciplining your children–draw them close to you–rather than isolate them.
 Make a point of ministering to their hearts by giving thanks to God for them and for His plan and purpose to be worked out in their lives.

 - Insight #7: Along the way, look for opportunities to bring laughter, adventure, and ways to serve others into your family routine.

 - Insight #8: The key to effective Godly discipline is PRAYER.

 - Insight #9: Speak truth in love–relying on the Scriptures for the best means of ministering to the mind and heart.